Olexandr88/zksafe/README_PRIVATE_OWNERS.md

 ## Combined Contract

 There's only one zkSafe module contract in the system.
 It handles both public and private owners.
-There are two UltraHonk verifiers, and the zkSafe module contract chooses among them during verficiation based on the operation requested by the user (via the `usePrivateOwners` argument to `verifyZkSafeTransaction` and `sendZksafetransaction`).
+There are two UltraHonk verifiers, and the zkSafe module contract chooses among them during verficiation based on the operation requested by the user (via the `usePrivateOwners` argument to `verifyZkSafeTransaction` and `sendZksafeTransaction`).

 ## UI